It’s frustrating, right?

 What’s the difference?

-In short, they know their customer avatar.
+The reason is that, in short, they know their customer avatar.

 What Is Customer Avatar (And Why Is It Important)?

-Instead, you need to have one person in mind and go into extreme detail to understand this person well.
+The solution is that you need to have one person in mind and go into extreme detail to understand this person well.
 I came up with a cool methodology called 360 Degree Avatar Review.
 I call it that because you need to know everything about that person, and this exercise will help you do exactly that.

 But is this exercise really important?
 Wouldn’t this limit my growth?